ncatlab/nlab-content/pages/2/6/7/4/4762/content.md

 ## References

-The term _hypergroupoid_ is used in
+The term _hypergroupoid_ is due to Duskin and his student P. G. Glenn:

-* Glenn, Realization of cohomology classes in arbitrary exact categories, J. Pure Appl.
-Algebra 25, 1982, no. 1, 33-105.
+* Paul G. Glenn, Realization of cohomology classes in arbitrary exact categories, J. Pure Appl.
+Algebra 25, 1982, no. 1, 33-105, [MR83j:18016](http://www.ams.org/mathscinet-getitem?mr=83j:18016)

 The term _exact $n$-type_ is used in